derricknguyen12/leagueoflegendsbanrates/README.md

   frameborder="0"
 ></iframe>

+Note that we log-scaled both axes to better visualize the data.
+Had we not, the majority of the data would be in the bottom left corner with some outliers to the top right.
 According to our plot, there is a postive correlation between pick rate and ban rate of the champions.
+Champions with high pick and ban rate also have an average winrate of about $50\%$, indicated by the homegeneous color of the data points.
+On the contrary, unpopular champions tend to have much higher variance in winrate, with a more diverse color palette.
+Another example of regression towards the mean.

 ### Interesting Aggregates
 Aggregate DataFrame: